-Even if you’re an organized executive, organization is a critical skill for an administrative assistant.
-Your administrative assistant needs to be a good note taker and able to anticipate your needs based on your priorities.
+Even if you’re an organized executive, an organization is a critical skill for an administrative assistant.
+Your administrative assistant needs to be a good note-taker and able to anticipate your needs based on your priorities.
 Administrative assistants can handle everything from billing and payroll to your schedule, so it’s important they are organized and keep those details straight and meet deadlines.
-Even their desk should be neat and organized, which prevents piles from appearing and things getting lost.
+Even their desks should be neat and organized, which prevents piles from appearing and things getting lost.

 Someone who is organized will also be able to help you do your job better.
 For example, my Director of Administration proactively brings our most recent executed contract to meetings with suppliers so that we have a basis to start future contract negotiations.
 She’s well prepared, shares conversation notes from previous meetings and brings market facts and comments from other similar type suppliers.
 Before any meeting, she gives me the information I need to make the meeting more productive and efficient.